gillerick/learning-rust/README.md

   the slice.
 The word size is the same as usize, determined by the processor architecture e.g. 64 bits on an x86-64.
 Slices can be used to borrow a section of an array, and have the type signature `&[T]`.

+### 2. Custom types

+- Rust custom data types are formed mainly through the two keywords:
+    - `struct`: defines a structure
+    - `enum`: defines an enumeration
+- Constants can also be created via the `const` and `static` keywords.

+#### 2.1.
+Structures

+- There are three types of structures ("structs") that can be created using the struct keyword:
+  - Tuple structs, which are, basically, named tuples.
+  - The classic C structs
+  - Unit structs, which are field-less, are useful for generics.